terefang/odd6rpg/lite/100-general.md

 The success level is calculated by taking the final result of the roll and dividing it by 5, then rounding down.

+## Critical Success

+A roll of three sixes is used to indicate a critical success.
+When a roll results in three sixes, it usually means that the character has performed the action exceptionally well and will have a greater chance of success or gain a bonus.

+A critical success can grant many benefits, such as extra damage on an attack, more favorable outcome on a skill check, or bonus on the next roll.
+It's at the discretion of the GM to decide what exactly the critical success will grant.

 ## Taking the Average (ie. Defaulting)

 Characters have the option to "default" on a dice roll if they have enough dice in their pool to automatically meet or exceed the target number (reference "TN" vs "D" columns) without rolling.